 As explained by \citet{menard2021ucb}, this bonus does not necessarily result in a true upper-confidence bound on the optimal Q-value.
-However, it is a valid upper-confidence bound for $n_h^t(s,a)= 0$ which is important in order to discover new state-action pairs. \item For \RLSVI we use the variance of Gaussian noise equal to simplified Hoeffding bonuses described above in \eqref{eq:simplified_bonus}. \item For \PSRL, we use a Dirichlet prior on the transition probability distribution with parameter $(1/S,\ldots,1/S)$ and for the rewards a Beta prior with parameter $(1,1)$.
-Note that since the reward $r$ is not necessarily in $\{0,1\}$ we just sample a new randomized reward $r'\sim\Ber(r)$ accordingly to a Bernoulli distribution of parameter $r$, to update the posterior, see \citet{agrawal2013further}. \end{itemize}
+However, it is a valid upper-confidence bound for $n_h^t(s,a)= 0$, which is important in order to discover new state-action pairs. \item For \RLSVI we use the variance of Gaussian noise equal to simplified Hoeffding bonuses described above in \eqref{eq:simplified_bonus}. \item For \PSRL, we use a Dirichlet prior on the transition probability distribution with parameter $(1/S,\ldots,1/S)$ and for the rewards a Beta prior with parameter $(1,1)$.
+Note that since the reward $r$ is not necessarily in $\{0,1\}$, we just sample a new randomized reward $r'\sim\Ber(r)$ accordingly to a Bernoulli distribution of parameter $r$, to update the posterior, see \citet{agrawal2013further}. \end{itemize}

 \paragraph{Results} Figure~\ref{fig:randql_vs_baseline} shows the result of the experiments.
-Overall, we see that \RandQL outperforms \OptQL algorithm on tabular environment, but still degrades in comparison to model-based approaches, that is usual for model-free algorithms in tabular environments.
+Overall, we see that \RandQL outperforms \OptQL algorithm on the tabular environment, but still degrades in comparison to model-based approaches, which is usual for model-free algorithms in tabular environments.
 Indeed, as explained by \citet{menard2021ucb}, using a model and backward induction allows new information to be more quickly propagated.
-For example \UCBVI needs only one episode to propagate information about the last step $h=H$ to the first step $h=1$ whereas \OptQL or \RandQL need at least $H$ episodes.
-But as counterpart, \RandQL has a better time-complexity and space- complexity than model based algorithm, see Table~\ref{tab:time_space_complexity}.
+For example, \UCBVI needs only one episode to propagate information about the last step $h=H$ to the first step $h=1$, whereas \OptQL or \RandQL need at least $H$ episodes.
+But as a counterpart, \RandQL has a better time-complexity and space-complexity than model-based algorithms, see Table~\ref{tab:time_space_complexity}.